 You might try a baby bottle with the flat nipple, if your puppy was used to nursing, that might work.
 Hope that helps.

 Many years ago, I had the same problem with a very young puppy.
 My vet told me to buy some "puppy formula" Place some in a bowl (very small amount to start) next time puppy goes to empty bowl, put more formula in but this time add water.
-Keep doing this while gradually increasing amount of water.
-I warmed it a bit to start too.
-Worked for me and Charley.
-Hope this helps you.

 If he is that young you should get a nursing bottle for puppies and puppy formula so he can get all the vitamins he still needs.
 You can gradually dilute it to all water as he gets older and keep the water dish down for him so he can drink when he wants to and is ready to.
 If he was older then the answer would be find out where he does like drinking from, tub, toilet, etc. and put the water dish right where he usually gets his water and praise him when he drinks from it.
 I have a cat that only drinks from the tub, it had a constant leak, now it is fixed and we have to train him to drink from a dish.
 He has been drinking that way since he was 6 weeks old, he is now 9 years old!

 My grandma's puppy is almost 11 months old.
 He is scared to drink out of a water bowl.
 What should I do to make him feel like it is safe to drink the water?

 Chihuahuas are small dogs and can be easily frightened.
 It seems something frightened him at one time and he has not been able to overcome that fear.